 The Service continues to be effective in evaluating and improving operational performance.
-The Service has a bespoke Operational Effectiveness Database

-(OED) which is managed and supported by two members of the Service Improvement Department.
+The Service has a bespoke Operational Effectiveness Database (OED) which is managed and supported by two members of the Service Improvement Department.

-Across the group, His Majesty's Coroner has, to date, confirmed no fire deaths in 2023-24.
-There remain three incidents with the potential for further fire deaths that are awaiting a Coroner's verdict.
+Across the group, His Majesty's Coroner has to date, confirmed no fire deaths in 2023-24.
+There remain two incidents, with the potential for fire deaths, that are awaiting a Coroner's verdict.